JakubDz2208/Dolphy_Raku_Project/README.md

 ## What is Dolphy?

-Dolphy is variable interpreter based on raku which allows you to do basic math stuff, operate on strings and integers, create arrays and even create own functions.
+Dolphy is variable interpreter based on raku which allows you to do basic math stuff, operate on strings and integers and create arrays.

 ## Get started